bexilin/DVO_SLAM_with_SE_Sync/SE-Sync/README.md

 ## Installation
 Before compiling SE-Sync, you should modify a place in example/main.cpp.

-You should change the file name to the path of SE—Sync optimized pose file on your computer, which is the same path as SE-Sync executable
+You should change the file name to the path of SE-Sync optimized pose file on your computer, which is the same path as SE-Sync executable
 ```
 string filename = "/home/xi/SE-Sync/C++/build/bin/poses_traj.txt";
 ```